-Kinesiology can be used as a therapy tool for both physical, nutritional, emotional and spiritual issues.
+Kinesiology is used as a therapy tool for physical, nutritional, emotional and spiritual issues.

 The magic in Kinesiology lies in the way it communicates directly with your body about its needs.
 The Kinesiologist depends on your body’s bio-feedback, which they get by manual muscle testing.
 The balancing involves different techniques for each individual and each session, so two sessions are never alike.
 Kinesiology is a non-invasive and unique treatment.
 The treatment is done with you fully clothed either sitting or laying on the treatment couch.

-Holistic Kinesiology leans heavily on Applied Kinesiology, developed by American Chiropractors in 1960’s.
+Holistic Kinesiology leans heavily on Applied Kinesiology, developed by American Chiropractors in the 1960s.
 It uses meridians and acupoints known from the traditional Chinese Medicine, Nadi-chakra system as well as western knowledge of anatomy and physiology.
 The aim is always the same; achieve balance in both body and mind – and feel more like yourself!

 Read more on Kinesiology Federation website.